 Turn off both the hot and the cold water valves.
 Also, while you’re down here, unhook the sink stopper.

-Pull the sink stopper out so it’s out of your way.
+Before removing the bathroom faucet, you have to pull the sink stopper out so it’s out of your way.
 Chances are, your space is limited underneath that small bathroom sink, so any opportunity you have to remove something to clear out some space is an opportunity you should take.

 Turn on the faucet handles to let any residual water drain into the sink.

 Use a crescent wrench to unscrew the hoses.
+Careful not to strip them or they become difficult to remove from the bathroom faucet.

 If you have a plastic connector, unsnap the plastic guard.